 You have the right to connection

-The people who love you want to help you, but they don’t always know how.
+The people who love you want to help you, but people cannot fix grief.
 If you are ready to connect with those around you, accept whatever good sounding thing comes your way.
 Contrary to what you may have internalized, you don’t deserve to be alone.
 What happened is so painfully isolating.
 If you feel up to it, go to that party.
 Watch that movie.
-Don’t feel obligated to do too much, but also, don’t feel obligated to do nothing.
+Don’t feel obligated to do too much, but also, don’t feel obligated to do anything.
 You have the right to human connection.

 You have the right to laughter